LucasDelfino92/morrowindsharp/modlist.md

 ## GAMEPLAY

 - [**Abundant Adamantium Ore**](https://www.nexusmods.com/morrowind/mods/45726) by grasscid: every Raw Adamantium rock is guaranteed to have at least 2 pieces of Adamantium Ore.
 This means even at the bare minimum amount, if you visit every Raw Adamantium rock in the game, you'll be guaranteed to be able to craft yourself at least one full set of Adamantium Armor.
-- [**Accidental Theft Protection**](https://www.nexusmods.com/morrowind/mods/48264) by Merlord: prevents you from stealing items or opening owned containers unless you are sneaking.
-Items/containers can be blacklisted in the MCM.
 - [**Adamantium Weapons Ignore Normal Weapon Resistance**](https://www.nexusmods.com/morrowind/mods/45774) by AresGAWDofWar:  adamantium weapons, much stronger than silver, will now ignore Normal Weapon resistance.
 - [**Aesliip's Ring - Fortify Maximum Magicka**](https://www.nexusmods.com/morrowind/mods/45744) by grasscid: replaces Aesliip's Ring's buggy "fortify magicka 75 pts" enchantment with a "fortify maximum magicka 0.5x INT" effect.
 - [**Bed Buddies**](https://www.nexusmods.com/morrowind/mods/46632) by Merlord: prevents you from sleeping in owned beds unless the owner really likes you.
 Disposition requirement is based on your Personality.
 Attempting to sleep in an owned bed no longer triggers a crime, even if the owner doesn't like you.